 Mr. Harris's time as President and Chief Executive Officer of VWR Scientific Products Corporation benefits the Company by providing it with additional business leadership and experience, while adding the benefit of Mr. Harris's practical knowledge of the chemicals industry and national and international product distribution.
 In addition, Mr. Harris's position as a trustee to the BlackRock closed-end fund boards allows him to bring to the Board and the Company the benefit of his experience as a director to other investment companies governed by the 1940 Act.
 Mr. Harris's previous service on the Board also provides him with a specific understanding of the Company, its operations, and the business and regulatory issues facing business development companies.
 Mr. Harris's independence from us and the Advisor fosters his role as a member of the Board's Governance and Compensation and Audit Committees.
 Mr. Harris was a director of the active exchange-listed funds comprising the BlackRock Closed-End Fund Complex from 2007 to 2017 and served as a director of Henry Troemner LLC from October 2000 to June 2016.
 In 2013, Mr. Harris became a director of Ducks Unlimited, Inc. (conservation) and Waterfowl Chesapeake (conservation).
-In 2015, Mr. Harris became a director of Ducks Unlimited Canada (conservation).
-In 2017, Mr. Harris became a director of Eastern Shore Land Conservancy.
-Mr. Harris previously served as a member of the Finance, Audit and Investment Committee of the board of directors of Delta Waterfowl Foundation, and as a member of the Finance and Investment Committee of the board of directors of Delta Waterfowl Foundation, and as a member of the Finance and Investment Committee of the board of directors of
+In 2015, Mr. Harris became a director of Eastern Shore Land Conservancy.
+Mr. Harris previously served as a member of the Finance, Audit and Investment Committee of the board of directors of Delta Waterfowl Foundation, and as a member of the Finance and Investment Committee of the board of Ursinus College.